krishcdbry/fancy-image-loader/README.md

 Features:
 1. Placeholder can be another image or an HTML element
-2. It should be possible to style the image
+2. You can style the placeholder/error element
 3. All attributes of <img> tag are supported

 ----------------------------------------------------------------------------------------------------